Anjum799/Aadhar_card/README.md

 pip install pillow

 # Minimum system requirements:
-RAM: 2 GB or more
+RAM: 2 GB or more.

 Python version: Python 3.8 or higher